zacs/ha-dualmodegeneric/README.md

 # Home Assistant - Dual Mode Generic Thermostat

 > Special thanks to [shandoosheri](https://community.home-assistant.io/t/heat-cool-generic-thermostat/76443) for getting this to work on older versions of Home Assistant, which gave me an easy blueprint to follow.
+And thanks [@kevinvincent](https://github.com/kevinvincent) for writing a nice `custom_component` readme for me to fork.

 This component is a straightfoward fork of the mainline `generic_thermostat`.